 Miguel Street (1959) by V.S.
 Naipaul.
 A collection of interconnected stories set in wartime Trinidad and Tobago and based on Naipaul’s childhood, these read almost more like personal essays rather than stories–memories written down in beautiful prose.
 “The Thing Without A Name” is perhaps my all-time favorite short story, and also the one that makes me the saddest.

 A Woman of Independent Means (1978) by Elizabeth Forsythe Hailey.
 The outlier on this list, Hailey’s epistolary novel is not autobiographical, but is based on the life of her grandmother.
 This was not my introduction to epistolary novels (I’m sure I’d read Dear Mr. Henshaw in grade school, and I believe I’d tried to read Dracula around the time I read A Woman of Independent Means–though I never did finish it).
 It did, however, convince me of the value of letters as a literary device.

 I suppose many novels are autobiographical to some degree or another (for example, I nearly included The House On Mango Street in this post) and many autobiographies include fictionalized elements, either for storytelling reasons, for privacy, or because memory is a tricky thing.
-I’m interested in the whole spectrum of fiction-to-memoir, but I find these books right on the line the most interesting of all.
-I’d love to hear about any others you may have read.
+I’m interested in the whole spectrum of fiction-to-memoir, but I find these fictionalized memoirs that are right on the line to be the most interesting of all.
+I’d love to hear about any other fictionalized memoirs you may have read.